rmnavr/wy/docs/02_Basic.md

     x                   |      (x)
     + y z               |      (+ y z))

-; Unlike Python, new line does NOT have to start at column-0:
+; New line does NOT have to start at column-0:
     print 3 4           |      (print 3 4)

 ; ":" in the middle of the line adds parentheses,